pedropintoo/SIO-project/delivery1/README.md

 ### Authorized API

 #### Add subject
-The rep_add_subject function adds a new subject to the organisation associated with the current session.
-By default, the subject is created in an active state and requires the SUBJECT_NEW permission.
-The function reads a public key from a credentials file, converts it to a PEM-encoded string, and sends a POST request with the subject's details (username, name, email, and public key) to the /api/v1/organizations/subjects endpoint.
+The command `rep_add_subject` function adds a new subject to the organisation associated with the current session.
+By default, the subject is created in an active state.
+The function reads a public key from a credentials file, converts it to a PEM-encoded string, and sends a POST request with the subject's details (username, name, email, and public key) to the `/api/v1/organizations/subjects` endpoint.
 On the server side, the endpoint validates the session, increments the session's message ID, and stores the subject details in the organisation database.

+#### Suspend and Activate subject
+The commands `rep_suspend_subject` and `rep_activate_subject` change the status of a subject in the organization with which I have currently a session.

+#### Add Document
+The command `rep_add_doc` securely adds a document to the organisation associated with the current session.
+The client reads the document file, computes a unique file handle using a SHA-256 digest, and encrypts the file content with AES-GCM using a randomly generated 256-bit key.
+The encrypted file, its metadata (file handle, encryption key, algorithm, and access control list), and the document name are sent to the server.
+On the server, the session is validated, the document's integrity is verified using the file handle, and the encryption key is securely re-encrypted using a derived master key.
+The server stores the document metadata in the database, writes the encrypted file to disk, and responds with a success message encapsulated in the session context.

+#### Get Document Metadata